Roman army mutiny in 342 BC

 Several ancient authors have written descriptions of a Roman army mutiny in 342 BC.
 According to the most well-known version, the mutiny originated in a group of Roman garrison soldiers wintering in Campania to protect the cities there against the Samnites.
 Subverted by the luxurious living of the Campanians, these soldiers conspired to take over their host cities.
 When the conspiracy was discovered, the conspirators formed a rebel army and marched against Rome.
 They were met by an army commanded by Marcus Valerius Corvus who had been nominated dictator to solve the crisis.
 Rather than do battle, Corvus managed to end the mutiny by peaceful means.
 All the mutineers received amnesty for their part in the rebellion and a series of laws were passed to address their political grievances.

 All preserved accounts of the mutiny were however written several hundred years after the events they describe.
 Modern historians have found many elements in the classical accounts resembling the civil strife of the Late Republic which they consider anachronistic to the Roman Republic of the late 4th century BC.
-Some even believe the mutiny to be entirely invented by writers wishing to provide a context for the important political reforms they knew had been legislated in 342 BC.
+Some even believe the mutiny to be entirely invented by writers wishing to provide a context for the important political reforms they knew had been introduced in 342 BC.

 Classical accounts

-The most the extensive description of the mutiny, that has been preserved, is provided by Livy (59 BC - 17 AD), who makes it the closing episode of the Seventh Book of his history of Rome, Ab Urbe Condita.
+The most extensive description of the mutiny, that has been preserved, is provided by Livy (59 BC - 17 AD), who makes it the closing episode of the Seventh Book of his history of Rome, Ab Urbe Condita.
 Livy knew of two conflicting accounts of the mutiny, descriptions of the first has been preserved in fragments of two other authors.
 A fragment of Dionysius of Halicarnassus's (c.
 60 BC – after 7 BC) Roman Antiquities provides an elaborate description of the first half of the mutiny, but then breaks off.
 Another complete, but more summarily, account is preserved in a fragment from Appian's (c.
 95 AD – c.
-165 AD)Roman History.
+165 AD) Roman History.
 Similarities in wording makes it probable that Appian used Dionysius as his source.